attendee-labs/managed-zoom-oauth-example/README.md

    1. Go to **Settings → Credentials**
    2. Under Zoom OAuth App Credentials, click **"Add OAuth App"**
-   3. Enter your Zoom Client ID, Client Secret and Webhook Secret (Only needed if you are using the local recording token)
+   3. Enter your Zoom Client ID, Client Secret and Webhook Secret (*Webhook secret is only needed if you are using the local recording token*)
    4. Click **"Save"**

+6. **Add Webhook to Zoom App:**

+  *Note: These steps are only needed if you are using the local recording token.*

+  1. In the Attendee dashboard, click the **Webhook url** button on your newly created Zoom OAuth App credentials.
+  2. Go back to the Zoom Developer Portal and go to **Features -> Access** in the sidebar.
+  3. Toggle **Event subscription** and click **Add new Event Subscription**.
+  4. For the **Event notification endpoint URL**, enter the webhook url you copied earlier from the Attendee dashboard.
+  5. Select these event types:
+    - `Meeting has been created`
+    - `User's profile info has been updated`
+  6. Click **"Save"**
+  7. If you are creating a production app, validate the webhook by clicking the **Validate** button.

-6. **Configure Attendee webhooks:**
+7. **Configure Attendee webhooks:**

    In your Attendee dashboard: